 This was a big and scary deal.
 Fortunately, financial institutions see fishy behavior all the time.
 The security team at Fidelity saw the suspicious activity, stopped it, and was able to reach him to clear things up.
 A scary few moments for Larry but this is a very important for the rest of us.

-Turn on two factor authorization on your financial accounts.
+Turn on two factor authentication on your financial accounts.

 At an ATM machine, your ATM card is something you have and your PIN is something you know.
 Adding a retina scan or fingerprint would be something you are.
 The “something you are” part, biometrics, is often left out because you can't change it easily if you have to.
 If the bank stores it and that information is stolen, you can't change something about you as easily as a password or an ATM card. 🙂

 Why is this important?
-One factor authorization is less secure than two factor authorization because … well, two is more than one. 🙂
+One factor authentication is less secure than two factor authentication because … well, two is more than one. 🙂

 Is 2FA perfect?
 No – it's still possible to break into your account but it's made a little bit harder.
 A little bit harder means thieves might move onto the next account.